-Glaucoma Treatment and Surgery in Miami & Ft.
-Lauderdale
+Glaucoma Treatment and Surgery

 Glaucoma is a condition where the intraocular pressure is high enough to gradually damage the optic nerve, causing progressive loss of the peripheral visual field.
 Laser Eye Center of Miami has eye surgeons that specialize in glaucoma treatment and surgery.

 At the Laser Eye Center of Miami we have one of the few Optical Coherence Tomography (OCT) units available in South Florida.
 The OCT is the most accurate method in the management of glaucoma to measure the optic nerve and the nerve fiber layer.